jsealock1/sequencing_qc/README.md

 05_sex_check.py : calculates F-statistic on X-chromosme to assign sex and filter out samples with discordant sex and gender <br/>
 06_output_qced_data.py : filters to passing samples from each step to output qc'ed matrix table <br/>

-## Important Information
-All of the quality control steps outlined here can be conducted directly in python using the Hail package.
-However, the code here is provided as a starting point for QC.
-We suggest analysts visualize variant/sample QC metrics and adjust QC parameters accordingly.

 ## Help
 Help forum for troubleshooting and general Hail questions: https://discuss.hail.is/ <br/>